KvanTTT/Articles/Genealogy-Tree-In-Git/English.md

 The event "Wedding" has two ancestors - spouses.
 "Divorce" has one ancestor - the previous "Wedding".
-Family and parenting is work, so we can say that after the wedding a new descendant also appears - "relationship" which ends after a divorce.
+Family and parenting is work, so we can say that after the wedding a new descendant also appears - "relationship" which ends after a divorce (or death of a spouse).
 It resumes after the next wedding.
 In addition, several people may participate in a relationship (merging several branches).

 ### Finalization